r-spatial/RQGIS/README.md

 Mac OS X
 --------

+### Binary installation

 For Mac, please follow this link <https://www.qgis.org/en/site/forusers/download.html> to install QGIS.
-We recommend to download the latest stable release.
+Both LTR and current release will work.
+Please make sure to also install GDAL seperately, preferably following this link <http://www.kyngchaos.com/software/frameworks> or using your own package manager (Homebrew, Fink, MacPorts).
+Note that problems might occur mixing up the binary QGIS installation and framework installations from package managers.

+### Using package management systems

+Since several problems occur when trying to install QGIS with package managers (e.g. [this Stackexchange question](http://gis.stackexchange.com/questions/182472/installing-qgis-using-homebrew)), it is recommended to use the binary QGIS installation.
+Otherwise it can not be guaranteed that all dependencies will work:

+-   Homebrew: If you have already QGIS running and correctly configured via Homebrew, RQGIS should work and `set_env()` should find your root path.
+-   Fink: <untested>
+-   MacPorts: <untested>

 RQGIS usage
 ===========